 Peep me in these white jeans before summer actually began!
 I love denim with white slacks or jeans.
 I added a purple tee for a pop of color (and because Prince had died).
 Now, I took this pic EXACTLY one day after the red jeans .
 Isn’t it fascinating how my favorite denim jacket added pounds for my form?
 I still love it for some reason, but the cut isn’t the most flattering.
 It’s boxy silhouette should prompt me to give it away.

-I think a closer fitting jacket would serve me better.
+I think a closer fitting jacket would serve me and my forty-something style better.
 Something like this one.

 That’s it.
 Hopefully my next pics will render a slimmer 40something me.
 We’ll see.